gnif/LookingGlass/doc/idd_configuration.rst

 The client option ``win:setGuestRes`` enables automatic dynamic resolution requests when the client window changes size.
-The default is enabled when the producer supports it.
+The default is enabled when the server in the guest supports it.
 Press the client's escape key together with ``=`` to request the current window resolution manually.

 Preferences
 -----------